Why This Matters

 What You Should Know About Graduating From College in Rhode Island

 When choosing a college and degree program, you should consider how the degree will be useful in the future job market.
-As of October 2021, USA Facts lists education and health services; trade, transportation, and utilities; professional and business services; government; and goods-producing as the five industries that employ the most people in Rhode Island.
+As of May 2022, the five largest industries in Rhode Island are office and administrative support occupations, food preparation and serving, sales, business and financial operations, and healthcare practitioners.

-For a sense of the job opportunities that are available in Rhode Island, here are a few of the companies and organizations that rank among the state’s 150 largest employers: Lifespan Finance, Rhode Island Hospital, Brown University, and CVS Health Corporation.
-Of course, there are many other companies that employ 1,000 or more people.
+For an even better sense of the job opportunities that are available in Rhode Island, here are a few of the organizations that rank among the state’s largest employers: Lifespan Finance, Brown University, General Dymanics, CVS, and Miriam Hospital.

 What’s Next?

 While researching Rhode Island’s colleges, make sure you understand what financial aid is available.
-Here are some state and federal resources that help with finding and applying for grants, scholarships, and other financial aid opportunities.
+Here are some state and federal resources that can help you with finding and applying for grants, scholarships, and other financial aid opportunities: